BethMassi/VolumeMount/LIFECYCLE.md

 # Aspire App Lifecycle Guide

 This guide provides a high-level overview of the lifecycle phases of an Aspire application, from development through local deployment to production release.
 By using the same `AppHost` configuration across all phases, you ensure consistency and reduce configuration drift between environments.
-This example demonstrates how Aspire orchestrates containerized applications with persistent storage and CI/CD automation.
+This example demonstrates how Aspire orchestrates containerized applications with persistent storage and CI/CD automation using the [Docker Integration](https://aspire.dev/integrations/compute/docker/) and GitHub.

 > 📚 For complete Aspire documentation, visit [aspire.dev](https://aspire.dev/)

+To run this sample, install the [Aspire prerequisites](https://aspire.dev/get-started/prerequisites/) and the [Aspire CLI](https://aspire.dev/get-started/prerequisites/).

 ## Overview

 The Aspire application lifecycle consists of three main phases:

 1. **Inner-Loop Development** - Local development and debugging with `aspire run`
-2. **Local Deployment** - Containerized deployment to Docker Desktop with `aspire deploy`
+2. **Local Deployment** - Deployment to your defined compute environment(s) with `aspire deploy`.
+This example shows containerized deployment to Docker Desktop.
-3. **Release (CI/CD)** - Automated build, publish, and deploy using GitHub Actions
+3. **Release (CI/CD)** - Automated build, publish, and deploy pipeline.
+This example shows using GitHub Actions.

 Each phase uses the same `AppHost` configuration but serves different purposes in the development and deployment workflow.